 George Maledon was so disgusted by the decision that he left Fort Smith and took a “show” on the road where he displayed relics from hangings, including ropes, pieces of the gallows’ beam, and photographs of some of the nation’s most notorious outlaws.
 Setting up a tent in various cities, hundreds of people flocked to the show to hear Maledon speak and view the gruesome displays.

-By 1905, Maledon’s health was seriously failing and he entered an old soldiers home in Humboldt, Tennessee, where he spent the remainder of his days.
-Though some sources say he died June 5, 1911, just shy of his 81th birthday, according to government records and other reliable sources, Maledon died on May 6, 1911, and was buried at the Johnson City Cemetery.
+By 1905, Maledon’s health was seriously failing, and he entered an old soldier home in Humboldt, Tennessee, where he spent the remainder of his days.
+Though some sources say he died June 5, 1911, just shy of his 81st birthday, according to government records and other reliable sources, Maledon died on May 6, 1911, and was buried at the Johnson City Cemetery.

-Maledon has the dubious honor of having executed more men than any other executioner in U.S. history.
+Maledon has the dubious honor of executing more men than any other executioner in U.S. history.

 The final execution in Fort Smith occurred on July 30, 1896.
-Eleven and a half months later, the original gallows was demolished and the debris completely burned.
-However, a new gallows was reconstructed at the original site in 1981, as part of the Fort Smith National Historic Site.
-The site also includes the barracks, courthouse, commissary, and jail building, and a visitor’s center that focuses both on Fort Smith’s military history, as well as the years that it served as the federal court.
+Eleven and a half months later, the original gallows were demolished, and the debris completely burned.
+However, a new gallows was reconstructed at the original site in 1981 as part of the Fort Smith National Historic Site.
+The site also includes the barracks, courthouse, commissary, jail building, and a visitor’s center that focuses both on Fort Smith’s military history and the years it served as the federal court.